chenzRG/Fredformer/README.md

-# Fredformer
+## Fredformer

-This code is related to the paper "Fredformer: Frequency Debiased Transformer for Time Series Forecasting" (KDD2024).
+This is an official implementation of a KDD2024 paper, "Fredformer: Frequency Debiased Transformer for Time Series Forecasting."

-# Dependencies
+## Dependencies
 Fredformer is built based on PyTorch.
 You can install PyTorch following the instructions in [PyTorch](https://pytorch.org/get-started/locally/).
 For example: